 Going crazy with materials, embossing and interactive elements make cards memorable.
 Cards formed in non-traditional shapes get attention.
-Shapes can emphasise a specialty, such as a game developer with a business card with the appearance of a game controller.
+Shapes can emphasize a specialty, such as a game developer with a business card with the appearance of a game controller.
 Adding a QR code to a business card can act as a hyperlink to a personal blog or company site.

 3. Quality is everything:

 Traditional thin paper business cards from your 1997 Canon printer will fail to impress and get ruined quickly.
 Basic cards get thrown away more often.
 Doing your research on companies and making sure the materials chosen are correct is vital to making sure the selected quality matches your needs.
 Treat your business card as an expression of you.
-Choose materials, designs and colour that will make your card stand out.
+Choose materials, designs, and colors that will make your card stand out.

 4. Use common sense: